Lausanne Métro: Performance

 The line opened in 2008 with a designed capacity of 25 million passengers/year, but exceeded this with 27.6 million by 2013, and 28 million in 2014.
 As of February 2015, overcrowding is now a significant problem, and the state has granted significant funds towards a programme which will improve capacity by running extra trains and building additional tracks.
 Patronage has continued to rise, with 31.5 million passengers carried in 2018.

 Trains travel up to every 3 minutes between the main railway station and Sallaz, with trains every 6 minutes along the rest of the line.
 The trains travel with a top service speed of 60 km/h top speed, taking 18 minutes to travel the full length of the line.
 The line was designed for up to 6,600 passengers/hour in each direction.

 Stations

 The underground stations are located as close as possible to the surface.
 They are equipped with stairs, lifts and facilities for handicapped people.
 The Lausanne slopes have been used to create multi-level access, make ramp access easier and take advantage of natural light as much as possible.
+At Lausanne-Flon, there are connections to Métro Line M1 and the R20 service of leb.
+At Lausanne railway station, the line connects to regional train services of RER Vaud and long-distance trains of Swiss Federal Railways (CFF) and TGV Lyria.